garywiz/chaperone/doc/source/ref/config-service.rst

 .. describe:: pidfile: file-path

    This setting specifies the "PID file" which the service will create upon startup to indicate it's controlling process ID.
-This is valid only for forking services where it is assumed the service will create a detached process as it's controlling process.
+This is valid only for 'simple', and 'forking' services.
+The appearance of the pidfile is an indication that the service has been activated.

    When the ``pidfile`` directive exists: